Tue Apr 21, 2026

 How it started: President Trump pressured Texas to redraw its maps in summer 2025 to lock in more Republican seats.
 Texas Democrats fled the state to deny a quorum but ultimately failed to stop the process.
 In response, California voters approved a ballot measure in November 2025 allowing the legislature to redraw maps — potentially gaining Democrats five House seats.
 (ABC News)

 The escalation continues.
-Virginia is pursuing a constitutional amendment allowing mid-decade redistricting.
+Virginia voters approved a constitutional amendment on April 21, 2026 allowing mid-decade congressional redistricting, passing 51%-49%.
+The proposed new map could net Democrats four additional House seats, giving them 10 of Virginia's 11 districts.
 Florida Governor DeSantis called a special session on redistricting for April 21, 2026.
 Maryland and Washington have introduced redistricting legislation.
 Indiana Republicans explored new maps at Vice President Vance's urging.
-(MultiState; The Fulcrum)
+CNN called the overall redistricting war "something close to a draw," though Republicans could gain a slight advantage if Florida passes new maps.
+(CNN; MultiState; The Fulcrum)

 The progress that was lost: For years, states had been moving toward independent redistricting commissions — California (2010), Arizona, Michigan, Colorado.
 This arms race blew that progress apart in months.
 California even bypassed its own commission via ballot measure.
 (Center for American Progress)